Slinzo/Restuarant-POS-System-/README.md

 # Restuarant-POS-System-
-This is a Point of Sales merged with Inventory Management System
+Point of Sales merged with Inventory Management System